pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A lie told often enough becomes the truth."
 --Vladimir Lenin

+"...it makes me think about how we use language to understand the world around us. ...[T]he name of a boat is just a word that we've invented to make this world easier to compute in our heads.
+We separate everything that we can see or experience in to tiny little squares that we can label.
+And that helps us make predictions and communicate about what's going on and so on.
+Uh, but the reality isn't like that; the world isn't made up of separate things.
+It's all just a big mass of gloop.
+And even if you look at it scientifically, it's very hard to make the distinction between, uh, separate people and objects.
+As a person I am constantly interacting [with] and part of my environment, both through sight and hearing and breathing and eating and--And at what point does that air or that food, uh, become part of me?
+And at what point is it part of the environment?
+And I guess my point here is that by thinking about this we can learn something deeper about our interaction with the world around us.
+And that is that we can choose to separate things in our minds and consider ourselves as separate from our environment, or we can consider that these labels that we make are not necessarily the ultimate reality of life."
+--[Leo](https://www.youtube.com/watch?v=tW15VnkEmQ0&t=11m10s) on the [Ship of Theseus]https://en.wikipedia.org/wiki/Ship_of_Theseus)

 "It was on my fifth birthday that Papa put his hand on my shoulder and said, 'Remember, my son, if you ever need a helping hand, you'll find one at the end of your arm.'"
 --Sam Levenson